parikshit-rs/comic-art-generator/README.md

 This project is maintained by [Parikshit Sahu](https://www.linkedin.com/in/parikshit-sahu-a4b767234), a student pursuing B.Tech in Electronics and Communications Engineering from IIT Roorkee.

-Feel free to connect with Parikshit via:
+Feel free to connect with me via:

 - [LinkedIn](https://www.linkedin.com/in/parikshit-sahu-a4b767234)
 - [GitHub](https://github.com/parikshit-rs)